90adityaCode/JS-Question-Answer/README.md

 Sync call
 Async call
 ```
  26. What are the pros and cons of using Promises instead of callbacks in JavaScript?
 (Intermediate)

-Explanation: Promises provide a cleaner, more manageable way to handle asynchronous code compared to callbacks, avoiding deeply nested "callback hell".
+Explanation: Promises provide a cleaner, more manageable way to handle asynchronous code compared to callbacks, avoiding deeply nested "callback hell."

 Example:

-javascript
-Copy
-Edit
+JavaScript
 // Using Promises
 fetch('https://api.example.com')
   .then(response => response.json())